knewplay/book-programming-essential/toolset/tools.md

 ### Importance

-Suppose you're working on a robotics project centered around launching a projectile, with all your code neatly stored in a "RoboticsProject" folder.
+Suppose you're working on a robotics project, with all your code neatly stored in a "RoboticsProject" folder.
 Given the complexities of coding and the potential for unexpected outcomes, you've adopted a prudent approach.
 Each time you reach a functional milestone, you save that version in the "RoboticsProject" folder, ensuring you always have a reliable backup to revert to if needed.

-Suppose you decide to add a new feature, such as a sophisticated projectile launch mechanism.
-To ensure safety, you could duplicate the "RoboticsProject" folder and name it "RoboticsProject_v2".
+Suppose you decide to enhance your robot with an arm capable of grasping and lifting balls.
+To test this new functionality while preserving the original design, you could duplicate the "RoboticsProject" folder and name it "RoboticsProject_v2".

 ![Robotics Project](./figures/robotics-project.jpg)
 *To the left, we have the version of the project that is stable and works.
-To the right is an experimental version of the robot, with a launch mechanism still being developed and tested.*
+To the right is an experimental version of the robot, with an arm mechanism still being developed and tested.*

 Why go through this trouble?
 Well, this duplicate serves as a playground where you can freely experiment without fear of damaging your working code.
 If your attempts in "RoboticsProject_v2" lead to chaos, no worries because your original code in "RoboticsProject" remains intact.

-Suppose "RoboticsProject_v2" turns out to be a success, and your new projectile launch mechanism works flawlessly.
+Suppose "RoboticsProject_v2" turns out to be a success, and your new arm mechanism works flawlessly.
 At this point, "RoboticsProject_v2" becomes your main project, incorporating the new feature.

 This approach significantly improves your workflow compared to what many novice programmers do.
 However, there's a catch.
 Managing code becomes more complex when multiple people collaborate on the same project.
-Imagine person A enhancing the projectile launch feature while person B simultaneously works on another feature that interacts with the projectile launch code.
+Imagine Alice is enhancing the lift feature while Bob is simultaneously working on the ball grasping mechanism.
 Once they both complete their features, which of the two folders will be the new main code?
-How are we going to merge the two folders together?
-Is person A going to send his version, tell person B the changes he's made, and have person B manually copy and paste the changes into his version, which will eventually become the main version?
+How are we going to merge the two codebases together?
+Is Alice going to send her version, notify Bob of the changes that she's made, and have Bob manually copy and paste the changes into his version, which will eventually become the main version?

+Too complicated.

 To address such challenges, programmers often rely on version control systems like Git.
 These systems allow collaborative work while keeping everyone's changes organized and manageable.
-So, while the "duplicate and experiment" technique is great for personal projects, embracing version control practices like Git takes your coding journey to a whole new level, especially for team collaborations.
+So, while the "duplicate and experiment" technique is great for personal projects, embracing version control tools like Git takes your coding journey to a whole new level, especially for team collaborations.

 ### Fundamentals